Salem Radio Network News Wednesday, October 22, 2025

 Audio By Carbonatix

-Optus last week said a deviation from standard procedures during a network firewall upgrade triggered a 13-hour outage that disrupted emergency call services, an incident linked to four deaths and that potentially affected around 600 customers.
+Optus last week said an issue with a network firewall upgrade triggered a 13-hour outage that disrupted emergency call services and potentially affected around 600 customers, some in remote areas who were unable to make phone calls.

-“The review will identify the causes, and canvass the applicable processes, protocols and operations, of the incident on September 18,” Optus said in a statement.
+“While our internal investigations are ongoing, this independent review will identify the causes and canvass the applicable processes, protocols and operations of this instance,” Rue said during a media briefing.

-The independent review is expected to be completed by year-end, with findings to be reported to the Optus board and made public thereafter.
+The independent review is expected to be completed by year-end, with findings to be reported to the Optus board before being made public.

-(Reporting by Roshan Thomas in Bengaluru; Editing by Alan Barona)
+(Reporting by Roshan Thomas in Bengaluru and Renju Jose in Sydney; Editing by Alan Barona and Kate Mayberry)

 Previous